username34829/Java-2024-25/README.md

 the reason for this is because i can learn faster when i use the same object (or class) on the topic. i pair them and see how it changes overtime when learning new concept. tho by the end of my learning in OOP im going to create a new Folder about project (it consist of basic, intermid, and OOP concept)

-hi, i added an exercise folder, the purpose of this is to callenge myself and for revisiting some concept if needed.
+hi, i added an exercise folder, the purpose of this is to challenge myself and for revisiting some concept if needed.

 thats all. thanks.